spring-projects/spring-retry/README.md

 ```

 A `BackoffPolicy` is free to implement the backoff in any way it chooses.
 The policies
-provided by Spring Retry out of the box all use `Object.wait()`.
+provided by Spring Retry all use `Object.wait()`.
 A common use case is to
-backoff with an exponentially increasing wait period, to avoid two retries getting into
+back off with an exponentially increasing wait period, to avoid two retries getting into
 lock step and both failing (a lesson learned from Ethernet).
 For this purpose, Spring
 Retry provides `ExponentialBackoffPolicy`.
 Spring Retry also provides randomized versions
 of delay policies that are quite useful to avoid resonating between related failures in a